 Day names may have served similar purpose related to numerology among other divining systems.
 The Hilton Register contains seven such names, three Mondays and four Fridays.
 The absence of days of the midweek would seem to suggest that Monday and Friday were chosen as beginning and ending, or first and last even while there may be some debate as to which days of the week these in fact are.
 Perhaps slaves avoided Sunday and Saturday as sabbath days closely associated with divinity.

 The most common name in this register is the name William.
 I have no theory concerning this choice other than that it is a common European name, and slaves may indeed have often chosen names of masters, which is to say of powerful people.
-But, Inscoe explained, enslaved people interpreted these words in their own way.
-A name representing to the slave power is not the same as honoring the master though I can see this too as a way a slave might create power for him or herself.
+But, Inscoe explained, enslaved people interpreted these words in their own ways.
+A name representing power, for the slave, is not the same as honoring the master though I can see this too as a way a slave might create power for him or herself.

 Last are names like Patience, Hope, and Chance.
 This particular Hilton Head Register, of November 1862, contains only males, and there are two persons named Chance.
 Inscoe wrote that such names were more common in New England than they were in the American South.
-He believed that they were in a sense borrowed from whites but that among slaves they worked with an African belief that a name could shape a personality.
+He believed that they were borrowed from whites but that slaves retained an African belief that a name could shape a personality.

 In a later post, I will compare the Hilton Head (Nov.
 62) register with one for Beaufort, S.C.
 There are yet other registers for the state that will make for an even more interesting set of data.